 3. Offer the breast

 Support your breast in your free hand with your hand positioned sufficiently far away from the areola.
 Your fingers are down, your thumb is up forming a C shape (C-hold) around the breast.
-If your baby's mouth is not already open, you can rub the nipple over its lips or cheek to trigger the rooting reflex and get baby to turns its head towards you.
+If your baby's mouth is not already open, you can rub the nipple over their lips or cheek to trigger the rooting reflex and get baby to turns their head towards you.

 4. Hold the breast correctly